-Review the Offer details and hit Purchase.
+Review the Product Details and click Create.
 Your virtual scanner will appear on the Virtual machines list in Microsoft Azure.

-The Qualys Virtual Scanner Appliance will appear on your Microsoft Azure Dashboard.
+Your Qualys Virtual Scanner Appliance appears on your Microsoft Azure Dashboard.

 Your scanner will update and connect to the Qualys Cloud Platform.
 This process may take some time, depending on location.
 Once connected, you'll be able to use your Azure scanner from the Qualys Cloud Platform as you would any virtual scanner appliance.

-Check your virtual scanner status in Qualys.
+Check your virtual scanner status in the Qualys UI.
 Go to Scans > Appliances, and find your scanner in the list.
 Tip - It can take several minutes for the Qualys user interface to get updated after you add a new appliance.
 Please refresh your browser periodically to ensure that you are seeing the most up to date details.

 Enable boot diagnostics to troubleshoot issues with your scanner.
 Diagnostics will include log output from the scanner.
 It's easy to do.
-Set Status to On, select the storage account created for your Qualys scanners, select the Boot diagnostics check box, and hit Save (appears above the settings).
+Set Status to On and select the storage account created for your Qualys scanners.
+Hit Save (appears above the settings).